 Pension scheme assets are measured using market value.
-Pension scheme liabilities are measured using the projected unit actuarial method and are discounted at the current rate of return on a high quality corporate band of equivalent terms and currency to the liability.
-The increase in the present value of the habilities of the Group's defined benefit pension scheme expected to arise from employee service in the period is charged to operating profit.
+Pension scheme liabilities are measured using the projected unit actuarial method and are discounted at the current rate of return on a high quality corporate band of equivalent terms and currency to the liabilities of the Group's defined benefit pension scheme expected to arise trom employee service in the period is charged to operating profit.
 The net expected return on the schemes' assets and the increase during the period in the present value of the schemes' liabilities arising from the passage of time are included in either other finance income or other finance charge.
 Actuarial gains and losses are recognised in the Group statement of comprehensive income.
 The resulting pension asset or liability is recognised on the statement of financial position, net of deferred tax.
 Where there is a surplus, the asset is only recognised to the extent that it can be recorded through reduced contributions by the Group.

-The Group makes contributions under a defined contribution scheme, the assets of which are held in a separately-administered fund.
-All pension contributions are charged to the profit and loss in the period in which they fall due.
+The Group makes contributions under a defined contribution scheme, the assets of which are held in a separately-administered fund, All pension contributions are charged to the profit and loss in the period in which they fall due.